Thank you for your response

 Input tax credit plays a very important role in GST by avoiding cascading effect of taxation.
 The order of utilisation of ITC for different components such as CGST, SGST and IGST has gone through a lot of changes.
 However, the ITC available in the electronic credit ledger could always be fully utilised for discharging the output tax liability.
 The new Rule 86B has limited the use of ITC balance for paying its output tax liability.

 Rule 86B limits the use of input tax credit (ITC) available in the electronic credit ledger for discharging the output tax liability.
 This rule has an overriding impact on all the other CGST Rules.

 Applicability: This rule is applicable to registered persons having taxable value of supply (other than exempt supply and zero-rated supply) in a month which is more than Rs.50 lakh.
 The limit has to be checked every month before filing each return.

 Restriction imposed: The applicable registered persons cannot use ITC in excess of 99% of output tax liability.
 In simple words, more than 99% of the output tax liability cannot be discharged by using input tax credit.

 The motto behind the introduction of this rule is to control the issue of fake invoices to use the fake input tax credit to discharge liability.
 Further, it restricts fraudsters from showing high turnovers without having any financial credibility.

-A taxpayer Mr.A has made a sale of Rs.
-1 crore of goods on which tax rate is 12%.
+A taxpayer Mr A has made a sale of goods valued at Rs.
+1 crore on which tax rate is 12%.
 In this case, he can discharge his liability up to 99% through ITC and must pay Rs.
 12,000 in cash, as per this rule.

 Though this rule has also brought genuine taxpayers under ambit making it inconvenient for them, the motto of the Government is to avoid fake invoicing and eventually curb tax evasion.